 In 1982, there were 1,592 actively practicing physicians in Maine.
 Of these, 1,300 belonged to MMA.
 Seventy-five of these members were female.

-In September of 2003, the Association elected its first woman President, Maroulla Gleaton, M.D., an ophthalmologist practicing in Augusta.
-Dr. Gleaton continues to be very active in the Assocication, serving as a Delegate to the AMA Housr of Delegates.
+In September of 2003, the Association elected its first woman President, Maroulla Gleaton, MD, an ophthalmologist practicing in Augusta.
+In 2014, it elected its first osteopathic-trained physician, Lisa Ryan, DO.

-But despite a professional staff, the Association still derives its strength from its volunteer members.
-Led by the officers and a Board of Directors of twenty-five dedicated individuals, the Maine Medical Association is well positioned to represent and assist its members for another one hundred and sixty years.
+Despite an exceptional and growing staff, the Association still derives its strength from its volunteer members.
+Led by the officers and a Board of Directors of 28 dedicated individuals, the Maine Medical Association is well positioned to represent and assist its members for decades to come.

 The Association has met at least annually since 1853.
 During the Second World War, the Office of Price Administration prohibited the Annual Conventions at various resort hotels for three years because of restrictions on fuel and travel.
 However, an annual business session was held each of these years.

-Prior to publishing the Journal of the Maine Medical Association in 1910, the records of the Association were written in longhand and these manuscripts consist of sixteen volumes, which are housed in the special collection department at the Bowdoin College Library.
+Prior to publishing the Journal of the Maine Medical Association in 1910, the records of the Association were written in longhand and these manuscripts consist of 16 volumes which are housed in the special collection department at the Bowdoin College Library.
 These early records are very interesting and enlightening to anyone interested in the history of medicine in Maine.

 The largest known attendance of physicians at an Annual Meeting was 322 in 1946 at the Poland Spring Inn.